 While Nepal is not one of the world's traditional tea-producing countries, it is an up-and-coming region growing high quality organic loose leaf tea with a strong commitment to social and environmental sustainability.
-The tightly-twisted leaves of this organic Nepalese tea yield a dark golden infusion.
-This tea has a delicious full flavor, with a mineral earthiness and an aroma of damp leaves and forest flowers.
+The tightly-twisted leaves of this organic Nepalese tea were grown on the Guranse Tea Estate, situated at an altitude between 3300 and 7300 feet above sea level, and yield a dark golden infusion.
+The tea has a delicious full flavor, with a mineral earthiness and an aroma of damp leaves and forest flowers.
 Not surprising due to Nepal's close proximity to the Darjeeling region of India, this tea offers hints of the nutty, muscatel qualities of a Darjeeling black tea, without the punchy astringency.

 Ingredients: organic Nepalese green tea

 Serving Size: one teaspoon per 8 oz cup of water

 Aubrey Says: This green tea almost reminds me of a very green oolong, with its complex combination of flavors and aromas.

 Jeremy Says: A very unique green tea from a very special place!